-Alfred and Henry Newton
+Alfred & Henry Newton

 Recruited: February 1942